emblicaorg/airfield/README.md

 You can change those modifying **settings.js**-file

+## Openstack support

+If you are doing lot's of proxying to Openstack instances, you can enable openstack-support.
+The management console uses openstack-api to fetch ips, names and statuses of all instances.
+This feature is tested with Folsom.
+All you have to do is enable it from **settings.js** and change the login credientials in the same file.

 **If you are using this for a real purpose not just testing, tweak other settings too.**

 ## ToDo